AdobeDocs/platform-learn.en/help/cja/introduction-to-calculated-metrics-in-customer-journey-analytics.md

 ---

-# Introduction to Calculated Metrics in Customer Journey Analytics
+# Introduction to [!UICONTROL Calculated Metrics] in Customer Journey Analytics

-In this video, we'll walk through the basics of creating Calculated Metrics in Customer Journey Analytics.
+In this video, we'll walk through the basics of creating [!UICONTROL Calculated Metrics] in Customer Journey Analytics.

 >[!VIDEO](https://video.tv.adobe.com/v/31787/?quality=12)